 From Nature to Block

-Wild Impressions Wooden Printing Blocks developed through years of travel, service, creative exploration, and a deepening love for two places that have shaped my life in very different ways….
+Wild Impressions: Australian Wooden Printing Blocks emerged from years of travel, creative exploration, and a deepening love for two places that have shaped my life in very different ways….

 Australia and India.